Islandora/documentation/docs/installation/manual/installing-solr.md

 ### Configuring search_api_solr

 Before we can create configurations to use with Solr, the core we created earlier needs to be referenced in Drupal.
+Again, the starter site provides this already; but if you installed it yourself, the directions below should help.

 Log in to the Drupal site at `/user` using the sitewide administrator username and password (if using defaults from previous chapters this should be `islandora` and `islandora`), then navigate to `/admin/config/search/search-api/add-server`.